LeastAuthority/leastauthority.com/blog_source/content/crypton_security_audit.rst

 :summary: Least Authority performs security audit for SpiderOak

 In addition to operating the `S4`_ simple secure storage service, we also run a security consulting business.
-We LeastAuthoritarians have deep experience in security and cryptography, and other companies pay us to analyze the security of their protocols and software.
+We LeastAuthoritarians have extensive experience in security and cryptography, and other companies pay us to analyze the security of their protocols and software.